 AIDA: Attention/Awareness, Interest, Desire, Action

 The four steps of the now somewhat outdated Purchase Funnel, wherein customers travel from consideration to purchase.
-Learn more about the new purchase consideration cycle.
+Learn more here about a more current purchase consideration cycle.

 BANT: Budget, Authority, Need, Timeline